magomimmo/modern-cljs/doc/tutorial-16.md

-Forget for a moment about the DRY principle and do by hand what the `lein-cljsbuild` `:crossovers` would have done for us if the `clojurescript.test` was a portable CLJS/CLJ lib instead a lib ported from CLJ to CLJS.
+Forget for a moment about the DRY principle and do by hand what the `lein-cljsbuild` `:crossovers` would have done for us if the `clojurescript.test` was a portable CLJS/CLJ lib instead of a lib ported from CLJ to CLJS.

 Copy the `validators_test.clj` file from the